Héctor Dante Cincotta

-Héctor Dante Cincotta (born 4 April 1943, La Plata) is an Argentine poet, scholar and literary critic, who received the Argentine National Prize for Literature in 1993, as well as other prizes.
+Héctor Dante Cincotta (4 April 1943 – 15 July 2025) was an Argentine poet, scholar and literary critic, who received the Argentine National Prize for Literature in 1993, as well as other prizes.
 Among his more than seventy books, his poetry collections include “The Antiquity of the Clouds” (La antigüedad de las nubes, 1972, translated into English as in 1999) and “The Testimony of Days” (El testimonio de los días, 1975).
 Among his essayistic books are “Time and Nature in the Works of Ricardo E. Molinari” (El tiempo y la naturaleza en la obra de Ricardo E. Molinari, 1992), “Studies in Argentine Poetry” (Estudios de poesía argentina, 1994) and “Argentine Letters” (Letras Argentinas, 2012).
-His works have been translated into Italian, French, English, German, Chinese, Turkish etc.
+His works have been translated into Italian, French, English, German, Chinese, Turkish, etc.